tezos/tezos/docs/index.rst

 protocol and the nodes should adapt and upgrade.

  - Developer documentation is available online at http://doc.tzalpha.net
- - The page https://www.tezos.com/ contains more information about the project.
+ - The official Tezos website https://tezos.com/ contains more information about the project.
  - All development now happens on GitLab at https://gitlab.com/tezos/tezos